haraprasadj/haraprasadj.github.io/_posts/2020-04-30-tiptoeing-though-life.md

 Memories, bitter and sour
 cause more pain
 than a piece of glass
-piercing the feet ever can
+piercing the skin ever can

 All one can hope
 is to learn to cope